mvolkmann/blog/src/nushell.md

 Nushell scripts are written in files with a `.nu` extension.
 To execute a script, enter `nu {name}.nu`.
+To "source" a script so its definitions become available in the current shell, enter `source {name}.nu`.

 For examples of Nushell scripts, see {% aTargetBlank "https://github.com/nushell/nu_scripts/tree/main/nu_101", "Nu_101 Scripts" %}.